 Caption: Commander W.R.
 Kane, USS ENTERPRISE air group commander, is returned to his ship after being shot down over Saipan while directing air strikes, 16 June 1944.
 Destroyer is probably [my emphasis] USS PATTERSON (DD-392)

 I can now verify that the ship transferring Kane was the USS Patterson (Note: The Patterson was wearing her dazzle camouflage at the time of the transfer).
-Deck Logs for that day indicate that Kane was picked up by the USS Newcomb and transferred to the Patterson.
+Deck Logs and War Diaries for that day indicate that Kane was picked up by the USS Newcomb and transferred to the Patterson (In addition to the graphic below, see more documentation here, here, and here).
 He was then transferred to the Enterprise.
 My Father-in-Law, Erwin A. Schroder (also see this link), was the Officer of the Deck when Kane was transferred to the Patterson.Legend has it that before Kane was transferred to the Enterprise, the question was asked, “How much ice cream is Killer Kane worth?”
 Because carriers had ice cream machines and destroyers did not, it was common for destroyer crews to ask for ice cream as a “ransom” for repatriating carrier pilots.
+It is unclear whether the request came from the Patterson or the Newcomb.
+It IS clear that it was the Patterson that actually transferred Kane to the Enterprise.